niltonpinheiro/AlwaysOn-Performance-Dashboard/README.md

 d.
 Copy the reports (.rdl files) to a file share (accessible by all replicas) or to a local disk of one of the replicas
 e.
 On SSMS, open the AlwayOn Dashboard Report (AlwaysOn Performance Dashboard.rdl) using the option Reports\Custom Reports... on the instance level context menu

-1. Connect to SQL instance to monitor
+1. Open an SSMS connection to the PRIMARY and SECONDARY replicas you want to monitor
 2. Run CREATEDATABASE.sql
 3. Run CREATEOBJECTS.sql
 4. Run CREATECOLLECTIONJOB.sql